gkichaev/PAINTOR_V3.0/README.md

   - This prior probability is not pre-specified, but rather, learned directly from the data via Empirical Bayes.
 4. Quantify enrichment of causal variants within functional classes
   - Enables users to unbiasedly select from a (potentially) large pool functional annotations that are most phenotypically relevant
+5. Fully Bayesian treatment of causal effect sizes
-5. (optional) Model population-specific LD patterns.
+6. (optional) Model population-specific LD patterns when doing multi-ethnic fine-mapping.
-6. (optional) Leverage cross-trait
+7. (optional) Joint inference across traits when doing multi-trait fine-mapping.
-7. (optional) Approximate inference via Importance Sampling.
+8. (optional) Approximate inference via Importance Sampling.

 ####For detailed information about input file formats, command line flags, and recommended analysis pipelines please see the [wiki](https://github.com/gkichaev/PAINTOR_V3.0/wiki)